chimalsky/DIS-2019-Website/content/sponsor.md

 - 2 free registrations for people from your organization to attend both conferences.
 - Organization’s logo in the printed programs, signage at both conferences, and both conference websites.
 - We will acknowledge your organization’s contribution and offer thanks at the opening and closing sessions for both conferences.
-- Fourth priority for a demo booth.
+- Second priority for a demo booth.
 - Inclusion of giveaways (e.g., company flyers and/or novelties) in the conference bag.

 </br>